The first step is to create your ScreenSteps account. You can sign up for a free trial here:

 Finally you need to add the contextual help application to your Salesforce Classic instance.
 This will allow your users to see contextual help for any standard or custom object in Salesforce.

-If your company is using Salesforce Lightning then you can use our Chrome Extension to create contextual help for Salesforce or any other website your employees use.
+If your company is using Salesforce Lightning then you can use our Browser Extension to create contextual help for Salesforce or any other website your employees use.